dimgatz98/openfaas_plhroforiaka/README.md

 ./jmeter
 ```
 You should see the JMeter interface.
 From there you can generate your load in order to monitor your system.
+**Note:** In jmeter requests body data you can provide the option "${__UUID()}" in order to require jmeter to add a different UUID in each request's data since our database makes sure that the post request's data(username) is different than all existing followers currently in the database before adding the new record.

 ### To monitor the health and behavior of our function we have to: